 Dunn's Marsh Watershed Study

-The City of Madison is completing a watershed study in the Dunn’s Marsh watershed (as shown below).
+The City of Madison is completing a watershed study in the Dunn’s Marsh watershed.
 The City of Madison has contracted with Stantec Consulting Services, Inc. to assist with study completion.
-The watershed study will identify causes of existing flooding and then look at potential solutions to try to reduce flooding.
-The study will use computer models to assist with the evaluations.
+The watershed study identified causes of existing flooding and then crafted potential solutions to try to reduce flooding.
+The study uses computer models to assist with the evaluations.

-The studies are expected to take over 18 months.
+The studies are expected to take18-24 months.